phetsims/vector-addition/doc/implementation-notes.md

 ## Core Description

-Screen summary descriptions are found in a class per screen: Explore1DScreenSummaryContent, Explore2DScreenSummaryContent, LabScreenSummaryContent, and EquationsScreenSummaryContent.
+Screen summary descriptions are implemented in a class per screen: `Explore1DScreenSummaryContent`, `Explore2DScreenSummaryContent`, `LabScreenSummaryContent`, and `EquationsScreenSummaryContent`.

 To identify other code related to core description, search for options that are related to description - `accessibleName`, `accessibleHelpText`, `accessibleObjectResponse`, `accessibleContextResponse`, etc.